railwayapp/docs/src/pages/reference/accounts.md

 ## Link Discord Account

 Each Railway account has the option to associate that user's Discord account.
-Integration is required to enroll in Railway's Beta program dubbed Priority Boarding.
 You can link the account under the Account Settings page below the GitHub integration section.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1643230045/link-discord-account_vpal68.png"
 alt="Screenshot of Referrals Page"